open-component-model/ocm-spec/doc/01-model/02-elements-toplevel.md

 If there are different possible technical representations, the access specification determines the concrete format given by a media type used for the returned blob.

 For example, a helm chart (type `helmChart`) can be represented as OCI artifact or helm chart archive.
 Nevertheless, the technical meaning is the same.
 In both cases the artifact (resource)`type` will be `helmChart`.
 The acess specification however will be different.
 In the first case it will refer to the helm-chart archive.
-In the second case the access type will be `ociArtifact`.
+In the second case the access method type will be `ociArtifact`.

 ```yaml
 ...